bluszcz/bluszcz.github.io/_posts/2022-11-26-canon-r7-raw-photos-files-recovery.md

 I created a special file `photorec.sig`, started Photorec again, and had my files back!

-I recorded also a mini tutorial which you can watch it in a multimedia way, enjoy:
+I recorded also a mini tutorial which you can watch in a multimedia way, enjoy:

 {% include video id="r_jX0nbsfYY" provider="youtube" %}